Studying the genetics and evolution of dogs' friendliness

 There are some intriguing clues however that have been discovered in the DNA of dogs and wolves.
-Clues that just might give us a better understanding of how they, and we, evolved.
-You've heard of survival of the fittest, but a scientist at Duke University says the term that may best describe dogs' evolutionary success is survival of the friendliest.
+Clues that just might give us a better understanding of how they, and we, evolved. you've heard of survival of the fittest, but, as we first reported in November, a scientist at Duke University says the term that may best describe dogs' evolutionary success is survival of the friendliest.

 There is no doubt, dogs are an evolutionary triumph.
 There's an estimated billion of them on the planet and they've nosed their way into every corner of our lives.
 Living with us, working with us and loving us.

 Anderson Cooper: What is it you're trying to understand about dogs?

 Brian Hare: I'm really interested in where dogs come from.
 And I think it teaches us a lot about where humans came from.

 Brian Hare, an evolutionary biologist and author at Duke University, has spent the last 25 years studying animal evolution.

 Brian Hare: I think what really summarizes the link between dog and human evolution is survival of the friendliest.

 Anderson Cooper: What about survival of the fittest?